 Watch what you eat

-The foods you eat contribute to tooth decay when they combine with bacteria in your mouth.
+The foods you eat help lead to tooth decay when they combine with bacteria in your mouth.
 To protect your teeth:

 Have plenty of calcium-rich foods such as milk, yogurt, and cheese.
 Calcium maintains the bone the tooth roots are embedded in.
 This is particularly important for older adults and for children during development of both baby and adult teeth.